bachmeil/the-blog/_posts/2024-11-08-windows-development.md

 - Files App.
 You can download it from Github or from the Windows store.
 - Windows Terminal.
 Available in the Windows store.
 - Git Bash.
 Bring the Linux terminal experience (with limitations) to Windows.
+You can set Bash aliases as on Linux.
+That's pretty important because you don't need to mess around with setting PATH on Windows.
 - Geany.
 My editor of choice for programming.
 - RTools.
 For compiling R packages on Windows.
 Unlike the old days, it's very easy to set up, and when combined with the devtools package, compiling packages with source code on Windows is straightforward.